Population | 23.3 million (2022) |

 Further explanation of de minimis, tax, and duty provided below

-Based to the CIF value of the order
+Based on the CIF value of the order

 Duty and tax will be charged only on imports into Taiwan where the total CIF value of the import exceeds Taiwan’s minimum value threshold (de minimis), which is 2,000 TWD.
 Anything under the tax de minimis value is considered a tax-free import, and anything under the duty de minimis value is considered a duty-free import.